dracoooooo/Plume-Artifacts/README.md

 |-- README.md
 |-- Reproduce
 |   |-- memusg
+|   |-- plot_all.sh         # use this script to plot all figs after reproducing all expirments
+|   |-- plot_figs.py        # use this script to plot figs
 |   |-- reproduce_figs.py   # use this script to reproduce expirments of figs
 |   |-- reproduce_table3.sh # use this script to reproduce expirments of table3
 |   |-- reproduce_table4.sh # use this script to reproduce expirments of table4